-The scanner or base's housing and scanner window may be cleaned with a soft cloth dampened with water or a mild detergent-water solution.
+The scanner housing and scanner window may be cleaned with a soft cloth dampened with water or a mild detergent-water solution.
 If a mild detergent solution is used, wipe the scanner or base with a clean cloth dampened only with water to remove any detergent residue.